A newly commissioned work Kaleidoscope (2014), scored for piano, accordion, [...]

 Scholarly Research Presentation at the American Guild of Organist Conference in Boston, MA.
 Thursday, June 26, [...]

 Eternal Peace (2014) for unaccompanied mixed choir (SATB) 5 [...]

 Zvonimir Nagy is a Croatian-born composer-theorist based in Pittsburgh, Pennsylvania.
-His creative and scholarly work explores interdisciplinary connections between musical composition and creativity, cognitive music theory and the aesthetics of music.
-His research focus is on various contexts and critical perspectives on musical creativity that are shaped by composition, performance, and perception of music.
-As a performer, his interests are in contemporary music, improvisation, and interactive media.
-He is Assistant Professor of Music at Duquesne University and the organist at St. Joseph Cathedral in Wheeling, West Virginia.
-He is the recipient of the Seattle Symphony Composition Prize, the Iron Composer Award, the Swan Composition Prize, the Croatian Music Institute Award; and the prizewinner in the Franck/Messiaen International Organ Competition in Haarlem, the Netherlands.
+His creative and scholarly work explores interdisciplinary connections between musical composition and creativity, cognitive music theory, and embodied music cognition.
+His compositions are informed by cognitive neuroscience and the aesthetics of music.
+He is Assistant Professor of Music at Duquesne University and Organist at St. Joseph Cathedral in Wheeling, West Virginia.
+He is the recipient of the Seattle Symphony Composition Prize, the Iron Composer Award, the Swan Composition Prize, the Croatian Music Institute Award; he is the prizewinner in the Franck/Messiaen International Organ Competition in Haarlem, the Netherlands.
 As a performer, his interests are in contemporary music, improvisation, and interactive media.